Is a half-hour of exercise enough for a dog?

 What I’ve realized is that for a lot of dogs, a 30-minute run does nothing to tire them out.
 In most cases, it’s just enough to get the dogs hyped up.

-I started a dog running business several years ago where I offered running and walking sessions for dogs in 30-minute, 60-minute or two-hour time slots.
+I started a dog running business several years ago where I offered running and walking sessions for dogs in 30-minute or 60-minute slots.

 I am not suggesting that no walk at all is better than a half-hour walk.

 But I am suggesting that we think about exercise and dogs a little differently.